cjbell630/FNaF_Advance/notes.md

 |---------------|:---------------------:|:---------------------:|:--------------------:|:-------------------:|
 | **Frequency** |     3.02s/181.2f      |     4.97s/298.2f      |     4.98s/298.8f     |    5.01s/300.6f     |

-> NOTE: Multiple animatronics CAN be in the same room at the same time.
-From what I can find, as well as from testing,
+> NOTE: Multiple animatronics CAN be in the same room at the same time, but only one is displayed.
+> The order is (front layer > back layer): Chica > Bonnie > Freddy
+> (also, Foxy's hall animation will play regardless of whether Bonnie is in the hall)
 > Freddy can never be seen if other animatronics are in the same room as him.
-However, I'm not definitively sure which
-> of Bonnie or Chica overrides the display.

 #### Chica and Bonnie